 Note that the scale is exact.
-So if your score is 84.25, you will get a B+.
+So if your score is 84.5, you will get an A- (after rounding up to 85).
 Grades very close to the boundary might be rounded up if the student is an active participant in class.